Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 An occurrence policy tends to be attractive for the following groups:

-Dental professionals choose occurrence form coverage for the following reasons:
+Medical professionals choose occurrence form coverage for the following reasons:

 • Continuous coverage: Unlike claims-made policies, which may require purchasing tail coverage to maintain protection after the policy expires, occurrence policies ensure ongoing coverage.
-This provides peace of mind for dentists who want to avoid the potential disruptions and additional costs associated with gaps in coverage.

 Though occurrence form policies are more expensive, many dental professionals find the peace of mind, simplicity, and flexibility are worth the extra cost.